Looking for the best WordPress alternatives? Here is a list of the top options that can probably replace WordPress.

 - SEO friendly coding.

 Drupal mostly gets used by web developers or webmasters who are planning to build and manage large-scale complex sites all the while managing loads of data.
-The platform loads super fast have a great support, and most importantly, is very much secure.
+The platform loads super fast have great support, and most importantly, is very much secure.

 Drupal is also one of the most customizable alternatives to WordPress with potential limitless customization options.